Canadian-Wildlife-Federation/abfishpass/README.md

 3. Starting at the source nodes and walking down the network compute a min_elevation value for each node.
 This value is the minimum of the node's raw elevation values and the upstream node elevation values.
 4. For each node assign a smoothed elevation of the the average of the max_elevation and min_elevation
 5. For each edge in the network
-  * clip all vertcies elevations so they are no smaller or bigger than the z values at the end nodes
+  * clip all vertices elevations so they are no smaller or bigger than the z values at the end nodes
   * compute min/max elevations for each vertex then average the results to get smoothed value

 <pre>